w3c/cogai/chunks-and-rules.md

 count {state start; from ?num1; to ?num2}
    => count {state counting}, increment {@module facts; @do recall; number ?num1}
 ```
-The condition matches the goal buffer, as this is the default in you omit the @module declaration to name the module.
+The condition matches the goal buffer, as this is the default if you omit the @module declaration to name the module.
 It matches a chunk of type *count*, with a *state* property whose value must be *start*.
 The chunk also needs to define the *from* and *to* properties.
 The condition binds their values to the variables *?num1* and *?num2* respectively.
 Variables allow you to copy information from rule conditions to rule actions.

 The rule's first action updates the goal buffer so that the *state* property takes the value *counting*.
 This will allow us to trigger a second rule.
 The second action applies to the *facts* module, and initiates recall of a chunk of type *increment* with a property named *number* with the value given by the *?num1* variable as bound in the condition.
 The recall operation directs the facts module to search its graph for a matching chunk and place it in the facts module buffer.
 This also is a stochastic process that selects from amongst the matching chunks according to statistical weights that indicate the chunk's utility based upon previous experience.